POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Abstract

 \section{Abstract}

-While the rapid progress of deep learning fuels end-to-end reinforcement learning (RL), direct application, especially in high-dimensional space like robotic scenarios still suffers from high sample efficiency.
+{While the rapid progress of deep learning fuels end-to-end reinforcement learning (RL), direct application, especially in high-dimensional space like robotic scenarios still suffers from low sample efficiency.
 Therefore \emph{State Representation Learning} (SRL) is proposed to specifically learn to encode task-relevant features from complex sensory data into low-dimensional states.
 However, the pervasive implementation of SRL is usually conducted by a decoupling strategy in which the observation-state mapping is learned separately, which is prone to over-fit.
-To handle such problem, we present a new algorithm called \emph{Policy Optimization via Abstract Representation} which integrates SRL into the original RL scale.
-Firstly, We engage RL loss to assist in updating SRL model so that the states can evolve to meet the demand of reinforcement learning and maintain a good physical interpretation.
-Secondly, we introduce a dynamic parameter adjustment mechanism so that both models can efficiently adapt to each other.
-Thirdly, we introduce a new prior called \emph{domain resemblance} to leverage expert demonstration to train the SRL model.
-Finally, we provide a real-time access by state graph to monitor the course of learning.
-Results show that our algorithm outperforms the PPO baselines and decoupling strategies in terms of sample efficiency and final rewards.
-Thus our model can efficiently deal with tasks in high dimensions and facilitate training real-life robots directly from scratch.
+To handle such problem, we summarize the state-of-the-art (SOTA) SRL sub-tasks in previous works and present a new algorithm called \emph{Policy Optimization via Abstract Representation} which integrates SRL into the policy optimization phase.
+Firstly, We engage RL loss to assist in updating SRL model so that the states can evolve to meet the demand of RL and maintain a good physical interpretation.
+Secondly, we introduce a dynamic loss weighting mechanism so that both models can efficiently adapt to each other.
+Thirdly, we introduce a new SRL prior called \emph{domain resemblance} to leverage expert demonstration to improve SRL interpretations.
+Finally, we provide a real-time access of state graph to monitor the course of learning.
+Experiments indicate that POAR significantly outperforms SOTA RL algorithms and decoupling SRL strategies in terms of sample efficiency and final rewards.
+We emperically verify POAR to efficiently handle tasks in high dimensions and facilitate training real-life robots directly from scratch.}